Last Updated on September 28, 2023

 During your 2 days in Paris, perhaps on your second day, you’ll want to visit the triumphal arch, the Arc de Triomphe.
 Built to celebrate Napoleon’s victory at the Battle of Austerlitz in 1805, it’s firmly entrenched as one of the top 10 places in Paris.

 Significantly, the customary starting point for parades up the Champs-Élysées, the arch stands in the center of the hub where 12 avenues converge, a nightmare for unsuspecting out-of-town drivers.
-The viewing platform on its roof provides one of the city’s best views, the only place to get a good view of both the Eiffel Tower and Champs-Élysées.
+The viewing platform on its roof provides one of the city’s best views, the only place to get a good view of both the Eiffel Tower and the Champs-Élysées.

 Arc de Triomphe